AlbertNugroho/AlbertNugroho/README.md

     </tr>
     <tr>
       <td valign="text-top">
-  A 2D dungeon crawler where you fight monsters, collect keys, and brave procedurally generated levels on your journey to Grandma's House.
-This was my first ever game project!
+  Ruby's way to grandma's is a 2D dungeon crawler where you fight monsters, collect keys, and brave procedurally generated levels on your journey to Grandma's House.
+This was my first ever game project
   <br><br>
   <strong>Duration:</strong> 15 days
   <br><br>